 Figure 3-20.
-Box and whisker plots of monthly surface, midwater and bottom dissolved oxygen concentrations at station 11 (see Figure 3-17) between 1991 and 2014 (reproduced from Atkins, Inc. 2017).
+Box and whisker plots of monthly surface, midwater, and bottom dissolved oxygen concentrations at station 11 (just downstream of Hendrickson Dam at river kilometer [RKm] 9.90; see Figure 3-17) between 1991 and 2014 (reproduced from Atkins, Inc. 2017).

 Figure 3-21.
-Box and whisker plots of surface, midwater and bottom dissolved oxygen concentrations at selected fixed-stations (see Figure 3-17) between 1991 and 2014 (reproduced from Atkins, Inc. 2017).
+Box and whisker plots of surface, midwater, and bottom dissolved oxygen concentrations at selected fixed-stations (sampling station are arrayed from downstream to upstream along the x-axis; see Figure 3-17) between 1991 and 2014 (reproduced from Atkins, Inc. 2017).

-3.3.3.3.
-Chlorophyll
+3.3.3.3 Chlorophyll

 Chlorophyll concentrations in Lower Shell Creek were lowest during summer and were relatively higher during November and December (Figure 3-22) when freshwater flows and nutrient inputs declined.
 Higher chlorophyll levels also occurred during the spring dry season (April and May) when residence time was relatively long.
-However, monthly mean chlorophyll concentrations were mostly under 20 ug/L (Figure 3-22).
+However, monthly mean mid-water chlorophyll concentrations were mostly under 20 ug/L (Figure 3-22).
 Variation in chlorophyll concentrations among stations was minimal as expected (Figure 3-23).

 Figure 3-22.
-Box and whisker plots of monthly surface, midwater and bottom dissolved oxygen at selected fixed-stations (see Figure 3-17) between 1991 and 2014 (reproduced from Atkins, Inc. 2017).
+Box and whisker plots of monthly mid-water chlorophyll concentrations at selected fixed-stations (sampling stations 4, 5, 6, 7 and 9; see Figure 3-17) between 1991 and 2014 (reproduced from Atkins, Inc. 2017).

-Figure 3-23 Box and whisker plots of chlorophyll concentrations at selected fixed-stations (see Figure 3-17) in Lower Shell Creek (reproduced from Atkins, Inc. 2017).
+Figure 3-23 Box and whisker plots of chlorophyll concentrations at selected fixed-stations (sampling station are arrayed from downstream to upstream along the x-axis with the exception of station 8, which is located between stations 9 and 7; see Figure 3-17) in Lower Shell Creek (reproduced from Atkins, Inc. 2017).

-3.3.3.4.
-Total Kjeldahl Nitrogen and Ortho-phosphorus
+3.3.3.4 Total Kjeldahl Nitrogen and Orthophosphate

-Box and whisker plots depicting temporal variability in total Kjeldahl nitrogen (TKN) and ortho-phosphorus at station 4 in Lower Shell Creek is presented in Figure 3-24.
+Box and whisker plots depicting temporal variability in total Kjeldahl nitrogen (TKN) and orthophosphate at station 4 in Lower Shell Creek is presented in Figure 3-24.
 TKN concentrations were typically highest during the summer wet season reflecting the increased freshwater inflow inputs of organic nitrogen from Shell Creek watershed (Figure 3-24).
 In contrast, highest phosphorus concentrations were typically associated with seasonal low river flows when the influence of groundwater discharges are high (Figure 3-24).

-TKN concentrations progressively decreased moving downstream along the sampling locations (Figure 3-25), in association with reduced water color and nitrogen uptake by phytoplankton.
-Unlike TKN, ortho-phosphorus concentrations did not exhibit a longitudinal gradient, (Figure 3-25).
+TKN concentrations progressively increased moving downstream along the sampling locations (Figure 3-25), in association with reduced watercolor and nitrogen uptake by phytoplankton.
+Unlike TKN, orthophosphate concentrations did not exhibit a longitudinal gradient, (Figure 3-25).

 Figure 3-24.
-Monthly box and whisker plots of TKN and ortho-phosphorus at station 4 (see Figure 3-17) in Lower Shell Creek between 1991 and 2018.
+Monthly box and whisker plots of TKN and orthophosphate (labeled as Orthophosphorus) at station 4 (at river kilometer [RKm] 8.74; see Figure 3-17) in Lower Shell Creek between 1991 and 2018.

 Figure 3-25.
-Box and whisker plots of TKN and ortho-phosphorus concentrations at selected fixed-stations (see Figure 3-17) in Lower Shell Creek between 1991 and 2018.
+Box and whisker plots of TKN and orthophosphate (labeled as Ortho-phosphorus) concentrations at selected fixed-station sampling station are arrayed from downstream to upstream along the x-axis with the exception of station 8, which is located between stations 9 and 7; see Figure 3-17) in Lower Shell Creek between 1991 and 2018.

 3.3.3.5.
-Water Color
+Color

-Water color was typically highest during the summer wet season reflecting the increased freshwater inflow inputs of dissolved and suspended organic and inorganic particles from

-Shell Creek watershed (Figure 3-26).
+Color was typically highest during the summer wet season reflecting the increased freshwater inflow inputs of dissolved and suspended organic and inorganic particles from Shell Creek watershed (Figure 3-26).
 Figure 3-27 shows longitudinal gradients in water color at the monitoring stations 4, 5, 6, 7, 9 and 8.
 Color levels were typically similar along Lower Shell Creek, especially at stations 4,5 and 6.
 The slight increase along stations 7,9 and 8 is attributed to the inputs of organic and inorganic particles from the Peace River.

 Figure 3-26.
-Box and whisker plots of monthly water color at station 4 (see Figure 3-17) between 1991 and 2018.
+Box and whisker plots of monthly color at station 4 (river kilometer [RKm] 8.74; see Figure 3-17) between 1991 and 2018.